TomasLapsansky/Master-thesis/README.md

 python main.py -m efficientdet --type L -d celeb-df -t
 ```

+The repository also contains a preprocessing folder, where the scripts for dataset processing are located.

 ## License

 This project is licensed under the terms of the MIT license.